perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 ## Project sections
 - **Dwellings - Population - Catchment areas**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 This section focuses on evaluating the number of dwellings per inhabited building, the number of people per household per dwelling, and determining the potential catchment area (in terms of population/distance) at the segment level (roads).
+This section is divided into subsections.

+    0.1 Pre-processing  - Main GeoPackage preparation from selected layers of BD_TOPO and Filosofi 0.2 Pre-processing  - Automated subset preparation for a given city 1.1 Dwelling estimation - Filter no dwelling buildings 1.2 Dwelling estimation - Evaluate number of dwellings for inhabited buildings with NA values from BD_TOPO

 - **Road continuity**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 The aim of this section is to analyze road continuity, including notable local connectivity averages related to global connectivity averages.